03 Jul Best Stick Vacuum Cleaner

-You can easily pay more for a standalone handheld on its own so this works out great value for money as a 2 in 1 full size and handheld hoover and its really light at just 2.9kg.
+This doubles as a handheld lightweight hoover, too, and there are standalone handheld vacuum cleaners that cost a lot more than this so this does work out great value for money as a two in one full sized cordless stick and handheld hoover and its really light at just 2.9kg.

 Tineco Pure One S12 Cordless Vacuum Cleaner

-Founded in the United States over 20 years Tineco has quietly gone about their business of producing a vacuum cleaner to content with the likes of Shark and Dyson and with the S12 they have come up with a hoover that matches or beats their performance but at a lower price.
+Founded in the United States over 20 years Tineco has quietly gone about their business of producing a cordless stick vacuum cleaner to contend with the likes of Shark and Dyson and with the S12 they have come up with a cordless stick hoover that matches or possibly even beats their performance but at a lower price!

-It will also tell you when the brush head is getting tangled with hair so you can manage it before it becomes a big problem and it comes with many accessories for every possible job in your home and car.
+While it doesn’t have Shark’s clever anti hair wrap technology, it does have a feature which warns you when the brush head is getting tangled with hair, so you can manage it before it comes a big deal, and it comes with many accessories for every possible job in your home and car.

 Budget Corded Stick Upright Vacuum Cleaner

-It converts into a handheld and comes with a HEPA filter as well so it retains almost all of the dust and dirt it picks up unlike other hoovers at this price level.
+So, this budget corded stick vacuum cleaner easily converts into a handheld hoover, and it comes with a HEPA filter too, so it traps in the vast majority of the dust and allergens it inhales, unlike many other vacuum cleaners at this kind of price point.